wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/4-exercise.md

 	- Comments Pre 1972

-	Stage - Customer Check In 1971 or Older Stage - add the following fields
+	Stage - Customer Check In 1971 or Older - add the following fields:

 	- Exhaust Test Performed with Passing Score